lobodobo2609/notepad/README.md

 # notepad
-notepad to type stuff in
+notepad to type stuff into